exercism/docs/building/configlet/lint.md

 - The `"forked_from"` values must not have duplicates
 - The `"language_versions"` key is optional
 - The `"language_versions"` value must be a string
+- The `"representer.version"` key is optional
+- The `"representer.version"` value must be an integer >= 1
 - The `"icon"` key is optional
 - The `"icon"` value must be a kebab-case string²